GES-compchem/GES-comp-echem/docs/Guide/run.md

 ```

-The output of a calculation can either be assigned to a new variable (as in the example above), or you can directly update the input `System` with the `inplace` flag:
+Alternatively, you can directly update the input `System` with the `inplace` flag:

 ```python
 from compechem.systems import System